ledoge/dwm_lut/README.md

 # About
 This is a DLL for applying 3D LUTs to the Windows Desktop by hooking into DWM.
 It doesn't work if you have more than one monitor, and there's probably a bunch of other things that can break it.
-Right now it only works if `dwmcore.dll` in `C:\Windows\System32` is version 10.0.19041.844 (CRC32 `CB031CC3`), since there's hardcoded offsets in the source code.
+It should (?) work on any 20H2 build of Windows 10, but it might not.
+For what it's worth, it definitely works when `dwmcore.dll` in `C:\Windows\System32` is version 10.0.19041.844 (CRC32 `CB031CC3`).

 # Usage
 Use DisplayCAL to generate a 65x65x65 PNG LUT and move it to `C:\lut.png`.
 Then, inject `dwm_lut.dll` into `dwm.exe` using the injector of your choice.